Cyber Monday may be over, but great prices are here to stay.

 Hyper-threading: This is Intel’s technology that allows individual cores to run two threads (or different tasks).
 Threading further enhances the chip’s multitasking capabilities.

-Iris Plus: With Iris Plus graphics rendering technology in 10th generation Core chips, graphics rendering in 4K becomes a seamless process for gaming or video streaming.
+Iris Plus: With Iris Plus graphics rendering technology in 10th generation Core chips, graphics rendering in 4K becomes a seamless process for a gaming setup or video streaming.

 Intel processors are available at a variety of price points, and their older models are typically sold at a significant discount.
 The clock speed, the number of cores, and the number of transistors on the chip will affect the price of Intel CPUs significantly.
 Higher numbers generally equal more power.